* U.S. Senate approves tax bill

 Monday and Tuesday to the lowest level since early September.

-Among other precious metal prices, palladium gained
+Amongst other precious metal prices, silver was up

 Platinum was 0.6 percent higher at $919.20 an ounce and palladium had gained 1 percent to $1,032.50.

 (Additional reporting by Apeksha Nair in Bengaluru; Editing by Greg Mahlich and Louise Heavens)